ppKrauss/openCitation/reports/inferredLicense-BR.md

  * Official law-documents repository: http://www.lexml.gov.br

+ * Exceptions in the repository public access: *no*

 ## Evidences

+The evidences listed below are about intellectual property, reuse or copy restrictions, of typical documents of the repository.
+Is supposed that the repository have no exceptions, offering only documents that are [not classified](https://en.wikipedia.org/wiki/Classified_information).
+The evidences subsides the inference of  an [implied licence](https://en.wikipedia.org/wiki/Implied_license), that will be adopted  in the repository's documents that not express a [public copyright license](https://en.wikipedia.org/wiki/Public_copyright_license) in itself.

 Label  | Subject | Name and oficial URL | Effective date
 ---    | ---     | ---                  | ---